 Synchronize the certificate on the pool master to all hosts in the pool:

 pool-certificate-synccommand on the master synchronizes the certificates and certificate revocation lists on all the pool servers with the pool master.
 This action ensures all hosts in the pool use the same certificates.

 Instruct Citrix Hypervisor to verify a certificate before connecting to the Workload Balancing virtual appliance.
 Run the following command on the pool master:

 Pressing the Tab key automatically populates the UUID of the pool.

-If, before you enabled certificate verification, you specified an IP address in the Connect to WLB dialog, you may be prompted to reconnect the pool to Workload Balancing.
+If you specified an IP address in the Connect to WLB dialog before you enabled certificate verification, you might be prompted to reconnect the pool to Workload Balancing.

-If, after configuring certificate verification, the pool cannot connect to Workload Balancing, check to see if the pool can connect if you turn certificate verification off (by running
+If the pool cannot connect to Workload Balancing after configuring certificate verification, check to see if the pool can connect if you turn certificate verification off (by running

 xe pool-param-set wlb-verify-cert=false uuid=uuid_of_pool).
 If it can connect with verification off, the issue is in your certificate configuration.
 If it cannot connect, the issue is in either your Workload Balancing credentials or your network connection.

 Some commercial certificate authorities provide tools to verify the certificate installed correctly.
 Consider running these tools if these procedures fail to help isolate the issue.
-If these tools require specifying an SSL port, specify port 8012 or whatever port you set during Workload Balancing Configuration.
+If these tools require specifying a TLS port, specify port 8012 or whatever port you set during Workload Balancing Configuration.

-If, after following these procedures, an error message appears on the WLB tab stating, “There was an error connecting to the WLB server,” there may be a conflict between the Common Name in the certificate and the name of the Workload Balancing virtual appliance.
-The Workload Balancing virtual-appliance name and the Common Name of the certificate must match exactly.
+If an error message appears on the WLB tab stating “There was an error connecting to the WLB server” after following these procedures, there might be a conflict between the Common Name in the certificate and the name of the Workload Balancing virtual appliance.
+The Workload Balancing virtual appliance name and the Common Name of the certificate must match exactly.